How to Bet on College Football: Find Success with Every Bet

 We know, it’s a lot.
 If you’re just getting started with college football betting, trying to decode the odds and figure out how the different types of bets work can be a little intimidating with so much going on.
-That’s why we put together this guide outlining the most common and popular ways to bet on college football.
+That’s why we put together this guide to outline the most common and popular ways to bet on college football.

-Single game bets are the best place to start for beginners, so let’s begin by looking at the different types of single-game bets you can make on college football.,
+Single game bets are the best place to start for beginners, so let’s start by looking at the different types of single-game bets you can make on college football.

 Moneyline betting isn’t the most popular way to wager on college football, or football more generally, but it’s a good starting point for new bettors as the least complicated bet type to understand.

 To account for differences in talent or other disparities between competitors, each side will have different odds assigned to the likelihood they will win the event.
 You’ll get a bigger payout if you bet on a team that’s perceived to be less likely to win, and a smaller payout if the team is predicted to dominate.

-Unlike with betting against the spread (which we’ll come to in a moment), the margin of victory doesn’t matter when betting on the moneyline; and unlike betting on the game total (a.k.a. the over/under), the number of points scored doesn’t matter.
+Unlike betting against the spread (which we’ll come to in a moment), the margin of victory doesn’t matter when betting on the moneyline; and unlike betting on the game total (a.k.a. the over/under), the number of points scored doesn’t matter.
 It’s all about which teams gets the “W.”

-Let’s say Favorite University is playing Underdog State this weekend.
-Favorite University is having a hell of a year, and Underdog State recently fired their head coach.
-When you log in to your online sportsbook, you see a “line” that looks like this:
+Let’s say Tennessee is playing Texas this weekend.
+Tennessee is having a hell of a year, and Texas recently fired their head coach.
+When you log into your online sportsbook, you see a “line” that looks like this: